 In May 2020, we entered into a joint venture with Mount Sinai to form Kantaro Biosciences LLC ("Kantaro") for the purpose of developing and commercialising test kits for the detection of blood antibodies to SARS-CoV-2 based on technology originally developed by Mount Sinai.
 We believe Kantaro and its exclusive manufacturing and distribution partner Bio-Techne (NASDAQ: TECH) are making progress towards key regulatory and other commercial milestones that will enable these testing kits to be sold worldwide.
 On October 26th, Kantaro announced that it had received CE marking for COVID-SeroKlir and COVID-SeroIndex, Kantaro's quantitative SARS-CoV-2 IgG antibody test kits.
 Both kits can be used by most authorized clinical testing laboratories in the UK and European Union without the need for proprietary equipment.
-This follows an announcement on September 17th that the Clinical Laboratories of The Mount Sinai Hospital had received emergency use authorization from the New York State Department of Health (NYSDOH) for quantitative antibody test that can deliver a precise numeric measurement of the level of antibodies in a patient's blood.
-Following these key approvals, Kantaro is expected to commerce commercial revenues in the coming months.
+This follows an announcement on September 17th that the Clinical Laboratories of The Mount Sinai Hospital had received emergency use authorization from the New York State Department of Health (NYSDOH) for quantitative use of Mount Sinai's COVID-19 antibody test, making Mount Sinai's lab the first in the country to run an authorized, fully quantitative antibody test that can deliver a precise numeric measurement of the level of antibodies in a patient's blood.
+Following these key approvals, Kantaro is expected to commence commercial revenues in the coming months.